 Can you leave hot tubs on all the time?

-You should keep your hot tub hot 24/7 as this will ensure it is always ready for use.
-It uses a lot more energy to keep heating a hot tub than it does to keep it at temperature.
+Yes, you should keep your spa hot 24/7, as this will ensure it’s always ready for use.
+It uses a lot more energy to keep reheating the water from cold than it does to keep it at temperature.

-The only time we advise not to do this is when you may not use it for a few months.
-In this case we advise you to drain your hot tub to prevent bacteria growth.
-We perform a ‘winterise’ service to ensure your hot tub goes into hibernation safely when not in use.
+The only time we’d advise you not to do this is when you won’t use it for a few months.
+In this case, we’d recommend you drain the water to prevent bacteria growth, read more tips on hot tub winterising in our guide.
+We have a ‘winterise’ service to ensure your spa goes into hibernation safely when not in use.

-Our hot tub services include ’30 Point Service Checks’ and any defective or damaged parts will be replaced or repaired under warranty (if applicable) or replaced at an additional cost.
+Our hot tub services include a 30-point service check, so any defective or damaged parts will be replaced or repaired under warranty (if applicable) or replaced at an additional cost.

 How do you empty a hot tub?

-To empty your hot tub, turn off the power supply and source your drainage spigot.
-Attach the garden hose to your spigot and open the ball valve on your spigot so that water can drain, making sure the other end of your hose is facing downhill.
+Turn off the power supply and source your drainage spigot.
+Attach the garden hose to the spigot and open the ball valve to drain the water, ensuring the other end of the hose faces downhill.

 Do all hot tubs have a drain?

-All our hot tubs have a drain at the bottom or inside the front panel for you to attach a hose to drain it or simply let it drain into the garden.
-Alternatively, we supply submersible pumps to pump the water out much quicker.
+All our hot tubs have a drain at the bottom or inside the front panel for you to attach a hose or let it drain into the garden.
+Alternatively, we supply submersible pumps that’ll empty it much quicker.